creativenucleus/jamuary-2025-www/content/blog/2-code-hygiene.md

 If you preface [2] to be `local x=0`, it is scope-bound so that it doesn't clash with the previous one, and the result is `5`, not `10` as before.

 It's a toy example, but the point is that you maybe you haven't intentionally named those variables the same and don't want them to interact.
 I've certainly gotten into a big hole more than once without `local`.
 It's super hard to figure out what's going wrong, so I scatter it everywhere.

+As a little bonus, `local` makes variables a little bit faster to access (unexpected but true... welcome to Lua-Lua-land!).
+More necessary if we're writing a demo, but we can also be a good citizen here, right?

 ### I Love a Good Function